valr/stuffs/sublime-text/plugins/RunOnEvent/README.md

-# On Event Run Plugin
+# Run On Event Plugin

 ## Installation

 Copy the plugin directory in the Sublime Text package directory:
-~/.config/sublime-text-3/Packages/OnEventRun
+~/.config/sublime-text-3/Packages/RunOnEvent

 ## Usage